zdorow/iOS-App-Update-Scheduler/README.md

 Requirements:

  1. Java SE Development Kit 8: [MacOS Java Download Page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
  2. Global iOS App updates turned off in JamfPro and turned on for all the apps we want to have auto-updates turned on for.
-If we want to turn on app updates for all apps in the individual level feel free to run the [Setup Script](Resources/AppUpdateSetup.sh)
+If we want to turn on app updates for all apps at the individual app level feel free to run the [Setup Script](Resources/AppUpdateSetup.sh)

  This is the global setting we need disabled to turn on and schedule updates at the individual app level.